 Continuing Care and Levels of Treatment

-Ascent Children’s Health Services is proud to offer the full-spectrum of care for children at multiple locations.
+Ascent Children’s Health Services in Arkansas is proud to offer the full-spectrum of care for children at multiple locations.
 Our Child Health Management Services (CHMS) offers care for children struggling with developmental disorders and medical conditions as a day treatment or outpatient service.
 Our Rehabilitative Services for Persons with Mental Illness (RSPMI) treats children who have behavioral and mental health conditions that need our specialized care.
 RSPMI is also offered on an outpatient or day treatment basis.
 We also offer a summer program for school-aged children who will then return to school in the fall, as well as a school-based program for children who may require mental health services in their school system.

 Each year, your child will undergo evaluations to determine their continued eligibility and to measure their progress.
 If it has been determined that your child no longer needs our services,